Living the Gospel

 If you are an adult (age 18 and over) and have not received all of the Sacraments of Initiation in the Roman Catholic Church (Baptism, Eucharist, and Confirmation), then please consider joining “The Way.”
 Typically called the Rite of Christian Initiation for Adults, The Way is a seven month program that prepares adults to be received into the Roman Catholic Church at the Easter Vigil.
 As part of this same program, we will prepare adults for the Sacrament of Confirmation (to be received at either our local Easter Vigil Mass or at a regional archdiocesan celebration).

-Beginning in October 2018, this adult faith formation program will meet twice each month for fellowship, formation, and faith sharing.
+Beginning in the fall, this adult faith formation program will meet twice each month for fellowship, formation, and faith sharing.
 As a community of disciples, we will learn together about the basic beliefs, teachings, and traditions of the Catholic Church.
 We will explore the methods of prayer that have brought generations of believers closer to Christ and his Church.
 And we will talk openly and honestly about the challenges of living an authentic life of faith, hope, and love in the modern world.
-If you would like to learn more about this journey of faith and become part of a unique fellowship in preparation for the sacraments of the Roman Catholic Church, then please contact Cliff Garvey at email@example.com.
+If you would like to learn more about this journey of faith and become part of a unique fellowship in preparation for the sacraments of the Roman Catholic Church, then please contact Cliff Garvey at firstname.lastname@example.org.
 Please join us!
 All are invited!
 All are welcome!
 Please note that registration for “The Way 2018-2019” will begin in July 2018.

 Pastoral Care Ministry